SardarBoy/UnityGameDev/README.md

 ## Project Structure

 - `Assets/Scripts/` contains all gameplay and AI C# scripts.
-- `AI_ML/` includes Python scripts and structured gameplay data used for modeling.
+- `exploratory/` includes Python prototypes and structured gameplay data for potential modeling and analysis.